genomic-medicine-sweden/Twist_Solid/docs/dna_cnvs.md

 # CNV calling merging and purity estimation
 See the [cnv hydra-genetics module](https://snv_indels.readthedocs.io/en/latest/) documentation for more details on the softwares for cnv calling.
-Default hydra-genetics settings/resources are used if no configuration is specfied.
+Default hydra-genetics settings/resources are used if no configuration is specified.

 <br />
 ![purecn dag plot](images/cnv_purecn.png){: style="height:55%;width:55%"}